Herb Adderley

-Herbert Anthony Adderley (June 8, 1939 – October 30, 2020) was an American professional football player who was a cornerback for the Green Bay Packers and the Dallas Cowboys of the National Football League (NFL).
+Herbert Anthony Adderley (June 8, 1939 – October 30, 2020) was an American professional football cornerback who played for the Green Bay Packers and the Dallas Cowboys of the National Football League (NFL).
 In 1980, he was enshrined in the Pro Football Hall of Fame.

 Adderley played college football for the Michigan State Spartans and was an All-Big Ten offensive star as a halfback.
 He is the only player to appear in four of the first six Super Bowls.
+He played on six NFL championship teams, and appeared in seven NFL championship games.